 Things have moved on rapidly since then, with sports science techniques now commonplace across the world.
 Read on as we look at how science has changed the way athletes train.

 Former Manchester United and Wales star Ryan Giggs utilised many facets of sports science to enjoy a hugely successful career in top-class football.

-Giggs famously added yoga into his training regime after research showed that it could have a major impact on an athlete’s ability to maintain fitness levels.
+Giggs famously added yoga into his training regime after research showed that it could have a significant impact on an athlete’s ability to maintain fitness levels.

-He also fully embraced the advice of famed sleep coach, Nick Littlehales, introducing new resting techniques into his daily life that greatly improved his recovery from physical activity.
+He also fully embraced the advice of famed sleep coach, Nick Littlehales, introducing new resting techniques into his daily life that significantly improved his recovery from physical activity.

-Adding those two elements to his normal training routine undoubtedly helped Giggs stay at the top level for over 20 years.
+Adding those two elements to his regular training routine undoubtedly helped Giggs stay at the top level for over 20 years.

 Cryotherapy contributing to Ronaldo’s longevity

 As he closes in on his 35th birthday, Juventus and Portugal star Cristiano Ronaldo is showing no signs of slowing down.

 The five-time Ballon D’or winner remains at the peak of his powers, with sports science playing its part to keep him at the top of his profession.

 Ronaldo sticks to a rigid fitness regime, working out five days a week for up to four hours per session to maintain his tremendous physique.